alpernuage/import-excel-Gamma-Software/README.md

 - Then just run `make install` command and follow instructions.
   Run `make help` to display available commands.
 - See `band.sql` file to inspect sql dump of the imported file

+**For Windows Users:**
+- Make sure you are using the WSL (Windows Subsystem for Linux) terminal for running `make` commands.
+- If `make` is not already installed, you can install it by following the instructions in this [guide](https://earthly.dev/blog/makefiles-on-windows/).
+- Optionally, you may install `mkcert` if you want to generate TLS certificates for your local development environment.
+You can install it using a package manager like `choco`.